 He who has an ear, let him hear.
 If anyone is to go into captivity, into captivity he will go.
 If anyone is to be killed with the sword, with the sword he will be killed.
 This calls for patient endurance and faithfulness on the part of the saintsIt is a fact that some fundamentalist Muslims are known for taking prisoners captive and killing them with the sword.
 One of their primary means of killing with the sword is beheading

 Those who embrace Islam’s extremist theology are like killers on a wild rampage.
 During the last half of the 70th Week, they are the ones, quite plausibly, who will become “drunk” with a frenzied euphoria from the massive, widespread, bloody murders of those who bear testimony to Jesus (Revelation 17:6a)—see also the woman and the beast.

 The claim that Islam “basically is a peaceful religion” is an inaccurate statement.
 Many Muslims are peaceful individuals.
 I have Muslim friends and acquaintances here in California, and I harbor no ill will nor hatred toward them at all.
 I definitely am not a “Muslim basher.”
 However, I have huge problems with much of the Islamic ideology that is stated in “The Noble Qur´an,” which fundamentalist or radical Muslims obey.

-On the other hand, the Qur´an calls for “non-believers” (non-Muslims)—those who do not give their full, unswerving allegiance to Allah—to be captured, besieged, ambushed, and killed (at-Taubah: 5).
+The Qur´an calls for “non-believers” (non-Muslims)—those who do not give their full, unswerving allegiance to Allah—to be captured, besieged, ambushed, and killed (at-Taubah:5).
 This applies, especially, to Jews and to Christians, and nationally to Israel and the United States: the most Jewish and Christian nations on earth.
+According to the Qu'ran, those who disbelieve in Islam, including Jews and Christians, are the worst of creatures (al-Baiyinah:6).